KHarvey99/MCA-2019/README.md

 ### Notation

 Using [Musescore](https://musescore.org/eN), I decided to re-create a classic anthem from 1977; 'Night Fever' by the Bee Gee's.
-I chose to conmplete 12 bars of the score, which included the introduction and first verse of the song.
+I chose to complete 12 bars of the score, which included the introduction and first verse of the song.

 ## WEEK 3 TASK